Shopping Cart

 Checking the colour of your red wine can show its freshness.
 Fresh red wine usually looks vibrant, from deep purple to ruby red.
 If the colour turns brown or dull, it means the wine has oxidised and might not taste good.

-close up shot o a male sommelier hand
+close up shot of a male sommelier's hand

 Best Practices for Storing Opened Red Wine